+Mr. EDWARDS of California.
+I yield to the gentleman from Michigan.

 Mr. CONYERS.
-Mr. Chairman, will

-to the gentleman from Michigan.

-Mr. CONYERS.
-Mr. Chairman, I was intrigued by the comments of the gentleman from California (Mr. Wiggins) who pointed out to another colleague from Florida that his Legislature would have to come trotting hat in hand to the Attorney General here in Washington to make any changes under this proposal.
+Mr. Chairman, I was intrigued by the comments of the gentleman from California (Mr. WIGGINS) who pointed out to another colleague from Florida that his Legislature would have to come trotting hat in hand to the Attorney General here in Washington to make any changes under this proposal.